MWSchmid/Annotator/README.md

 # Modify

 The annotator is kind of experimental.
-The input files and the working directory are hard-coded.
+The input files are hard-coded.
 Open the project in QtCreator and:

 * annotatorview.cpp - at the bottom there are some commands like:
     * downloadFile()